krigjo25/Databases/HospitalManagementSystem/readme.md

     Converts the digits into Areacode,

 -   calculateSalary(veStatus, vSalary);
-    Calculates the salary for the inserted employee
+    Calculates the salary for the inserted employeement

 -   checkRecovery();
     Check if the person is recovered

-### Functions for patients Database
+### Functions for patientRegistration Database

--   calculatebmi(vheight, vWeight);
+-   generateTableName(vName, vssn)
-    Calculates the bmi based on weight / vHeight

 -   convertssn(vssn);
     Converts the digits from the table, and adding "-"